AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

-So I flexed my awesome five-day-old TypeScript skills and realized again why, despite knowing that this is also recommended best practice in AngularJS 1.x, there remains a resistance amongst some Javascript developers to make the transition to TypeScript.
+So I flexed my awesome five-day-old TypeScript skills and realized again why, despite knowing that this is also recommended best practice in AngularJS 1.x, there remains a resistance amongst some javaScript developers to make the transition to TypeScript.
 I mean, how do you translate this into a working piece of code?

 What makes this quite different to the normal AngularJS directive examples in TypeScript is that the